Hwasser/school-hearts-of-steel/README.md

 ### System Requirements
 - OS: Linux-compatible.
-- Pre-installed software: npm (Node Package Manager)
-- npm serve package (install globaly with "$npm install -g serve")
+- Pre-installed software: npm (Node Package Manager) and the serve package (install globally with "$npm install -g serve")
 - MongoDB with a local server running.
 NOTE: You can choose which ever MongoDB database server you like by changing the address under 'Backend/config/default.json'.